oguzhan-dogru/oguzhan-dogru.github.io/about.md

 comments: false
 ---

 I'm a student at the University of Alberta, living in Edmonton.
+Some industrial applications are published in the following.

 <!-- - [Linkedin](http://linkedin.com/in/oguzhandogru) -->